ColteRodriguez/PixLab/README.md

 # How to Cite This Repository<a name="Citations2"></a>

-See LICENSE.txt for guidlines.
-While not required, if you wish to cite further use:
+Refer to LICENSE.txt for guidlines.
+If you wish to cite further use:

-    Rodriguez C. 2024, Jul 24.
-PixLab 1.0.0, Retrieved from https://github.com/ColteRodriguez/PixLab/tree/main
+    Rodriguez C. 2024, July 25.
+PixLab 1.0.1, Retrieved from https://github.com/ColteRodriguez/PixLab/tree/main